 - Rules to create your runner using seven futuristic criminal packages of abilities and accompanying fiction that you can mix and match to your heart's content: the Face, Hacker, Muscle, Punk, Rigger, Snake, & Trigger.
 Plus three optional, supernatural playbooks.
 These are mutually-exclusive and quite unique from one another: the Adept, Mage, & Techno.
 These are also built with their optionality in mind, to support so--called "vanilla" or magic-free cyberpunk stories.
 Obviously I am biased: but I think you should keep them in, so you have to fill your kitchen sink with even higher-flying stuff.

-- All runners are not created equal.. the rules for permutations let you show us how you used to be wealthier but have a bunch of enemies, or have more close friends, or whatever.
+- All runners are not created equal.. the rules for permutations let you trade out gear for dice, or take on more rivals to get more cool stuff or whatever.
 Dozens of new special items to satiate the GAS (gear acquisition syndrome) in all of you.
 High-flying drones, killer attack pets, and street drugs: oh my.

-- Get rich (or die trying) so you can retire to a comfy spot with a side income you can rely upon.
+- A complete character story system.
+Get rich (or die trying) so you can retire to a comfy spot with a side income you can rely upon.
 Or don't... and end up awash in vice, misery, and poverty.
-Or maybe just die already and become a cyberzombie under the GM's control.
-Or continue to play as a free spirit.
-Or..
-I don't know.. get infected so you'll be a biological vampire (not the ones of Victorian myth) who's far "superior."
-Or heck, throw your brain into a capsule to become a shell!
+If you do happen to die, maybe keep playing as a Free Spirit.
+Or I don't know.. get infected instead, so you'll become a biological vampire with heightened magical powers (not the ones of Victorian myth).
+Or heck, throw your brain into a capsule to become a shell, so you can transcend your silly mortal coil.
 Cyberpunk story generator: FULLY ENGAGED.

 - Bonuses galore: a veritable cornucopia of gameplay options, as well as advanced permissions & abilities to change and expand the game to suit your tastes.
 Gun-Fu.
 Initiation.
 Forgotten Mentors & Emergent Paragons.
 Ley Lines & Geomancy.
 War Machines.
 Centaurs.
 Pixies.
 Aliens!?
 Pretty much the whole kitchen sink..

-- A detailed chapter on Kingston, complete with accompanying handouts: a district map, faction trackers, he NPCs, schemes, and rumors you need to run an exciting sandbox game.
+- A detailed chapter on Kingston, complete with accompanying handouts: a district map, faction trackers, and all the NPCs, schemes, and rumors you need to run an exciting sandbox game.
 Plus, a tense starting situation involving a murderous crime family & their hit squads, brutal go-gangers, and a squad of former pilots turned mercenary-smugglers.